ShaunCurtis/Blazr.EditStateTracker/readme.md

 ### EditStateTracker

-Finally a component to plug everything together in the `EditForm`.
+`EditStateTracker` is a component that plugs everything together in `EditForm`.

 The component:
 1. Captures the `EditContext`.